JetStarBlues/JamesM-Kernel-Tutorial/README.md

 - without display, with debugging
 	- `make qemu-nox-gdb`

-For display, uses curses.
+Uses curses for display.
 In the makefile, you can change this so that it uses a [display of your choice][1].

 [0]: http://www.jamesmolloy.co.uk/tutorial_html/